-BB1 I Love my pony

-The member will make up an identity card including the pony's name, height, gender and age, and the members name and age and Branch.
+BB1 I Love my pony BB2 Colours and Markings BB3 Parts of the pony The member will make up an identity card including the pony's name, height, gender and age, and the members name and age and Branch.
 These cards can be done on cardstock and decorated with stickers, markers, etc. plus a picture of the pony brought from home.
 The cards could be laminated.

-BB2 Colours and Markings

 While studying the various colours and markings, the members will create a booklet, using cut outs from old horse magazines.
 This should contain at least 5 different colours, 4 face markings and 3 leg markings.

-BB3 Parts of the pony

 The member will be able to point out at least 10 parts of the pony on a real pony or on a picture.
 Instructors are encouraged to make a game with a large picture of a horse and stickies with the names of various parts of the pony.
 The kids can practice putting the names on the correct part of the pony.

-BB4 Parts of the saddle

-The member will be able to point out 10 parts of the saddle, including stirrups and girth.
+BB4 Parts of the saddle BB5 Parts of the Bridle BB6 Rider Attire The member will be able to point out 10 parts of the saddle, including stirrups and girth.

-BB5 Parts of the Bridle

 The member will be able to point out 5 parts of the bridle.
+The member will earn about appropriate attire, both mounted and unmounted.
+Emphasis on safety gear.